-ANNEXURE II VALUATION (Related to Direction 4)
+ANNEXURE II VALUATION

 Valuation of assets

 (7) For solvency purposes, the assets of insurers shall be valued in accordance with point (4) of this Directive.

 The Authority is empowered to provide guidelines for the valuation of assets and liabilities as part of the Technical Specifications of the Quantitative Regulatory Reporting Templates (QRRT).